prikril/ldt-nodemcu/README.md

 Note: The default Lua modules "io" and "os" are not available in NodeMCU (http://nodemcu.readthedocs.io/en/dev/en/lua-developer-faq/#how-is-nodemcu-lua-different-to-standard-lua).
 I made a screenshot from ESPlorer to show which default Lua modules are available.
 (The romtable addresses may differ in your firmware.)
+Not all functions from "math" are available!
+Consider https://github.com/nodemcu/nodemcu-firmware/blob/master/app/lua/lmathlib.c to see which functions can be used.

 ![Default Lua modules in NodeMCU](/pics/nodemcu-default-lua-modules01.png?raw=true)